jungjuseong/RokitEngine/docs/pipeline.md

 [Generating Paths](generating_paths.md)
 ----
-This stage is the most complex part of CuraEngine.
+This stage is the most complex part of OrganRegenEngine.
 Here the areas that were generated in the previous step will be actually filled with lines.
 The order in which we print the lines is determined here also.
 The output of this stage is a set of `LayerPlan`s, which contain the movement commands that the printer will eventually execute and in what order they will be executed.

 [Inserts](inserts.md)
 ----